hhzl/Cuis-Smalltalk-FFI/README.md

 ### Status

-As of now FFI.pck.st is a 1:1 copy of https://github.com/bpieber/Cuis-StyledTextEditor/blob/master/FFI.pck
+This port started as with a 1:1 copy of FFI.pck.st from https://github.com/bpieber/Cuis-StyledTextEditor/blob/master/FFI.pck

-This represents the status of http://source.squeak.org/FFI of March/April 2012
+That represents the status of http://source.squeak.org/FFI of March/April 2012

-In the folder 'original' there are the Monticello files from http://source.squeak.org/FFI as of January 2013.
+Here in the folder 'original' there are the Monticello files from http://source.squeak.org/FFI as of January 2013.

 They have been included, see PortingNotes.md in the notes subdirectory.
 This newly includes the FFI-Tests package.